Sarcon’s Son

 Imps take pleasure in contouring their skins.
 Inside he is a windstorm, but for the outside Sarconsson makes a face for seeing and being seen, wings for locomotion, a body for gratification.
 He believes himself a masterpiece of his own creation.

-Now return to our story.
+Now to begin our story.
 Oh, but wait.
 Peek into Sarconsson’s head.
 It’s blustery in there, screaming like a gale in a chimney.
 That’s all he’s known.
 But something new rages in that wind: the suffocating tedium of living forever!
 Or what feels like forever.
 He hasn’t made the connection, but after people appear there comes language and time and then numbers for measuring time and once time gets quantified there arrives monotony.
 Ennui.
 Made worse by his impish nature which includes a narrow mind and paltry imagination.
 They say Sarconsson is impelled by the agony of these, his limitations, but who among us is not?

 back / next